kgdacalosciascdo/agis-wireframe/docs/END_TO_END_TESTING_GUIDE.md

     implementation and ordinary closure.
 11. Test controlled reopening and confirm the original closure/disposition decision remains immutable.

+### CMS-02 - Automation, reports, and protected exports

+1. Open `/compliance-management/automation` with `cms.automation.view` and
+   confirm rules, recent runs, reminders, closure-readiness candidates, and escalation candidates are scope-filtered.
+2. As an authorized manager, create or revise a rule and confirm each save creates an immutable rule version.
+3. As an authorized operator, run automation twice for the same business date and confirm replay-safe deduplication.
+Verify reminders are generated only for eligible cases.
+4. Acknowledge or dismiss a candidate with a note and confirm the case status, closure state, disposition, reopening state, and escalation notice remain unchanged.
+5. Open `/compliance-management/reports`, generate each supported report, and verify scope, confidentiality, deterministic rows, query version, and checksum.
+6. Export CSV and PDF with `cms.report.export`.
+Confirm formula-like CSV cells are neutralized, artifacts are private, and downloads require authentication plus current scope/confidentiality.

+### ARMIS-01 - Resource planning, authority, and monitoring

+1. Complete the ARMIS page-by-page tests in section 6.4 with separate resource, reviewer, planner, and provider-authority accounts.
+2. Verify an approved IAP engagement or requirement is visible as source demand without modifying the IAP record.
+3. Create and approve resources, competencies, availability, capacity, workloads, assignments, and actual person-days; verify revisions are immutable and all evidence uses protected Core document versions.
+4. Generate an IAP-versus-ARMIS shadow reconciliation, review every discrepancy independently, activate only after all authority gates pass, and verify the immutable authority decision.
+Test rollback separately.
+5. Run provider monitoring and confirm failed checks create notifications but do not switch authority.
+6. Generate ARMIS reports and protected CSV/PDF exports and verify scope, confidentiality, checksums, and authenticated downloads.
+7. Run `php artisan armis:deployment-check --strict` in the deployment environment and the Render smoke verifier after deployment.
+Record the output with the release evidence.

 ## 8. Cross-cutting security and integrity checks